antonbabenko/antonbabenko/README.md

 [![Terraform Weekly Newsletter](https://img.shields.io/badge/Terraform%20Weekly-Newsletter-green?color=1DA1F2&logo=minutemailer&style=for-the-badge)][weeklytf]

-I am [AWS Community Hero][aws-hero] and a founder of [Betajob][betajob] - a company which helps build solutions using AWS and specializing in infrastructure as code, DevOps, and reusable infrastructure components.
+I am [AWS Community Hero][aws-hero] and a founder of [Betajob][betajob] - a company that helps build solutions using AWS and specializes in infrastructure as code, DevOps, and reusable infrastructure components.

 ## I like